Georgia joining multi-state effort to stop investment fraud scheme

-Attorney General Chris Carr and Secretary of State Brad Raffensperger announced Wednesday that Georgia and the other states have joined the U.S. Commodities Futures Trading Commission in a federal court petition seeking enforcement action against Beverly Hills, California-based Metals.com.
+Attorney General Chris Carr and Secretary of State Brad Raffensperger announced Wednesday, Sept.
+30, that Georgia and the other states have joined the U.S. Commodities Futures Trading Commission in a federal court petition seeking enforcement action against Beverly Hills, Calif.-based Metals.com.

 “Preying on the elderly and vulnerable is terrible at any time,” Raffensperger added.
 “Doing so during pandemic-driven economic uncertainty compounds the egregious wrong done to Georgia’s seniors.”

-The petition alleges that TMTE Inc. -- which goes by several other names including Metals.com and Barrick Capital Inc. -- sold precious metals at grossly inflated prices.
-It targeted elderly investors through traditional and social media and provided unregistered investment advisory services designed to “instill fear in elderly and retirement-aged investors and build trust with investors based on representations of political or religious affinity.”
+The petition alleges that TMTE Inc., which goes by several other names including Metals.com and Barrick Capital Inc., sold precious metals at grossly inflated prices, targeting elderly investors through traditional and social media and providing unregistered investment advisory services designed to “instill fear in elderly and retirement-aged investors and build trust with investors based on representations of political or religious affinity.”

 Investors were advised to liquidate their holdings at registered investment firms to fund investments in precious metals through self-directed individual retirement accounts and bullion coins, the petition said.